EmilyCheoh/sml_final_project/README.md

 Warning: this downloads a 7.5GB tarball (25GB untarred) and will take some time.

-After that please also download our dataset [here](https://drive.google.com/file/d/1a1wLzWiB4_gWPX0lZNQWBefm3oTM_t0T/view?usp=sharing), and move this file under the path data/ in order to run our model directly.
+After that, please also download our dataset [here](https://drive.google.com/file/d/1a1wLzWiB4_gWPX0lZNQWBefm3oTM_t0T/view?usp=sharing), and move this file under the path data/ in order to run our model directly.

 ### Running the whole system
 To interactively ask questions using our system, run: